-Minimum pipe size for all mains shall be I50mm diameter, except for cul-de-sac streets where hydrants are not required.
-The minimum main size in this instance may be I00mm diameter.
-The Corporation may require that certain pipes be larger than I50mm in diameter if on main feeder lines.
+Minimum pipe size for all mains shall be 150mm diameter.
+The minimum main size in this instance may be 100mm diameter in instances of residential cul-de-sac roads that do not require fire hydrants.
+The City may require that certain watermains in residential zones be larger than 150mm diameter if on main feeder lines.

-The minimum pipe size for mains in commercial and industrial zones shall be 300mm diameter.
+The minimum pipe size for watermains servicing commercial and industrial developments shall be 300mm diameter.